enduracode/enterprise-web-library/README.md

 1. Visit http://ewl.enterpriseweblibrary.org/create-system to download a ZIP file containing your new starter system.
 Extract the files into a location of your choice.

 2. Open the solution file in Visual Studio.
-Restore NuGet packages when prompted, and then restart Visual Studio to enable the EWL PowerShell commands.
+In the Package Manager Console, run `Get-Project -All | Install-Package Ewl`.
+Save all files in the solution (Ctrl-Shift-S).

-3. In the Package Manager Console, run `Update-DependentLogic`.
-This will apply some IIS Express configuration, copy some files into the `Web Site` project, and generate a few pieces of code and a Web.config file.
+3. Again in the Package Manager Console, run `Update-DependentLogic`.
+This will do the following:

+	*	Apply some IIS Express configuration

+	*	Copy some files into the `Web Site` project, and update the project file to reference them

+	*	Generate a few pieces of code in both projects, and update the Web.config file

-4. Understand the elements in your new system:
+4. Understand the elements of your new system:

 	*	The `Library` project, which contains configuration files, provider classes (which allow parts of EWL's behavior to be customized), and a `GlobalInitializer` class (which gives you a place to initialize static fields when your system starts up). `Library` should also be the home of most of your "business logic" and anything else that you would reuse across multiple applications in your system.
 Right now your system only contains a single web app, but as it grows, you may need another web app or a different type of application, e.g. a Windows service.